bdnorris/DES-340/lectures/lecture20-practical-layout.md

 The focus of this lecture will be to describe and offer some sample code for some real-world layout problems.

-## What do I mean by "Layout"
+## What do I mean by “Layout”

-A lot of the hacks I've mentioned, like tables and floats, were all about how to get our elements to live next to each other on the same line (or maybe a better term is "row").
+A lot of the hacks I've mentioned that we used to use for layout, like tables and floats, were all about how to get our elements to live next to each other on the same line (or maybe a better term is "row").
 Flexbox and Grid solve this issue, but there's a lot of nuances and gotcha's I want to talk about, as well as how all of this works with Responsive Web Design (RWD).

 ## Mixing percentages and standard units